readium/readium-cfi-js/README.md

 * Generate a parser from the .pegjs grammar: `rake gen_parser`
 * Run the CFI library unit tests: `rake jasmine`
 * Generate a parser AND run the tests: `rake test_parser`
-* Generate a vesion of the stand-alone library: `rake gen_cfi_library`
+* Generate a vesion of the stand-alone library: `rake gen_module`

 That last Rake task will generate a single (production) javascript file that contains all of the library components.
 The library components are developed and tested separately in the development enviroment.
+The output is in the `bin` directory.

 # Future development priorities